lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/wallet-rpc-calls.md

 Outputs:

-* _balance_  - unsigned int; The total balance of the current Oxen-wallet-rpc in session.
+* _balance_  - unsigned int; The total balance of the current Lozzax-wallet-rpc in session.
-* _unlocked\_balance_  - unsigned int; Unlocked funds are those funds that are sufficiently deep enough in the Oxen blockchain to be considered safe to spend.
+* _unlocked\_balance_  - unsigned int; Unlocked funds are those funds that are sufficiently deep enough in the Lozzax blockchain to be considered safe to spend.
 * _multisig\_import\_needed_  - boolean; True if importing multisig data is needed for returning a correct balance.
 * _per\_subaddress_  - array of subaddress information; Balance information for each subaddress in an account.
   * _address\_index_  - unsigned int; Index of the subaddress in the account.